Deed restrictions impose rules that a property owner may want to place on how future owners may use the land or buildings.

 I've heard some people say that this phrase stands for covenants, codes, and restrictions in their development.

 The CC&Rs include the rules of operation for the homeowners association.
 A very common provision is that the developer controls a development until 50 percent of the units have been sold, at which time the homeowner association needs to incorporate and elect its own officers.

 Of course, this too could vary; your developer might want more or less control over what happens.

 Importantly, the CC&Rs also contain the procedures by which the provisions may be changed.
 In practice, it's often difficult to change the CC&Rs, because it's difficult to get the required number of people to attend the meetings if everything is going well.

 Commonly the CC&Rs may require some type of super-majority, that is, more than 50 percent, of homeowners to vote in favor of a proposed change.

 The purpose, of course, is for the developer to control the character of the development.
 This can be a good thing, if the developer has a unique or positive design vision, or it can just be a control freak thing.

-The CC&Rs may be permanent, or may have a pre-ordained expiration date, on the theory that the homeowner association can do as they please after that.
+The CC&Rs may be permanent, or may have a predetermined expiration date, on the theory that the homeowner association can do as they please after that.

 Many CC&Rs also have a provision for asking the homeowners association board to obtain a variance, a process that parallels with municipal zoning.

-Restrictive covenants or deed restrictions or CC&Rs all differ from municipal land use zoning in that a public body cannot enforce these private agreements.
+Restrictive covenants or deed restrictions or CC&Rs all differ from municipally imposed and enforced land use zoning in that a public body cannot enforce these private agreements.